 This quick and easy classic Italian Pasta Salad is the perfect side to share.
 Pasta is tossed with Italian dressing, crunchy vegetables and yummy Italian flavors for this delicious dish.
 This is the perfect make-ahead dish when you pan to fire up the grill for dinner or have the leftovers for a delicious lunch.

 Delicious Pasta Salad For a BBQ Or Potluck

 You end up with glorious leftovers perfect for lunch or just to add to the dinner table again a second night!

-In the summer I like make-ahead recipes that I can then have dinner done.
+In the summer I love make-ahead recipes, then dinner is done.
 It frees me up to spend more time outside, with my family, or just to chill when we BBQ.

 Ingredients- Flavorful, Colorful and Crunch

 The trick to making this Italian pasta salad delicious is having ingredients that are packed full of flavor, have lots of color and a few that have a little crunch.
 Here’s what I include for ingredients in this pasta salad

 - Broccoli– Cut this into small pieces, broccoli adds crunch!